-The Venezia Hotel offers a fine dining experience and an excellent wine selection.
-Saturday’s are London Broil nights.
+Hotel Venezia Restaurant and Bar offers a fine dining experience and an excellent wine selection.
+Saturdays are London Broil nights.
 Friday is a fish fry.
-Start dinner with a wonderful cobb salad.
-Try the onion-crusted salmon.
-With a name like Venezia you know there has to be Italian favorites on the menu.
+Enjoy a wonderful Cobb salad or try the onion-crusted salmon.
+With a name like Venezia, you know there have to be Italian favorites on the menu.
 Try the chicken piccata.
 There are bars inside and outside by the pool.

-A great place for coffee and breakfast is the Upper Crust downtown across the street from Centennial Park where many of the locals eat.
+A great place for coffee and breakfast is Upper Crust Café & Bakery downtown across the street from Centennial Park where many of the locals eat.
 The omelets are exceptional.
-The cafe serves breakfast until noon and then offers a lunch menu.
+The café serves breakfast until noon and then offers a lunch menu.
 There is also a bakery with fresh pies and cakes.

 Best Hotels In Venice

-Whether your travels are business or pleasure, The Venezia Ramada Inn on Route 41 Bypass is a centrally located place to stay.
+Whether your travels are business or pleasure, Ramada by Wyndham Venice Hotel Venezia on Route 41 Bypass is a centrally located place to stay.
 Just minutes from downtown or the beach, Venezia is well-appointed and comfortable.
 There is a large pool, pool bar, and fine dining restaurant.
 It has meeting rooms, a conference center, and a fitness center.

 Another beachside location is the Venice Beach Villas.
-Catering to vacationers, the Villas offers efficiencies and studios, one and two bedrooms.
+Catering to vacationers, the villas offer efficiencies and studios, one and two bedrooms.
 There is a large pool.
-This is an older property, and not fully handicapped accessible.
+This is an older property and not all units are handicapped accessible.

-The Banyan House is a vacation rental hotel located near the beach.
+Banyan House is a vacation rental hotel located near the beach.
 It has rooms, balcony suites, and apartments.
-The Banyan House was originally built in 1926.
-It is listed on the National Register of Historic Places.
-It has been carefully restored and keeps its Roaring 20s charm nearly a century later.
+Originally built in 1926, Banyan House is part of the Venezia Park Historic District, which is listed on the National Register of Historic Places.
+It has been carefully restored and keeps its Roaring ’20s charm nearly a century later.